This post may contain affiliate links. Full privacy policy and disclosure here.

 Looking for non toxic crayons for toddlers?
 These are the safest options that your toddler with love to get their little hands on.

 Crayons are easy to hold in a child’s hand and are fun for all ages.
-Adults are even willing to sit down and colour a few pages in a colouring book with children.
+Adults are even willing to sit down and color a few pages in a coloring book with children.
 However, we all know that children like tasting crayons, which is why you need the best non-toxic crayons available.

 Instead, seek for crayons that are created without any potentially dangerous toxic substances.